The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 This disease typically affects puppies under 6 months of age and can lead to death.
 Few cases occur in dogs older than two.
 There is an effective vaccine that is given between 14 to 16 weeks of age.11

 Another contagious and serious disease is canine distemper.
 It’s caused by a virus that attacks the respiratory, gastrointestinal, and nervous systems of puppies and dogs, and it closely resembles rabies.

 Infected dogs or wild animals usually spread the virus by coughing or sneezing, but sometimes it can be transmitted by shared food and water bowls.13 Symptoms include: vomiting, nasal discharge, coughing, fever, lethargy, convulsions, seizures, and paralysis.
 Survivors of distemper usually have permanent nervous system damage.

-Leptospirosis is caused by the spirochete bacteria found widespread in the environment, particularly in damp areas with standing water or mud.
-It is usually carried by wildlife like rats, racoons, or even domestic animals.
+Leptospirosis is caused by the spirochete bacteria found widely in the environment, particularly in damp areas with standing water or mud.
+It is usually carried by wildlife like rats, raccoons, or even domestic animals.

 Dogs can become infected by coming into contact with the urine of infected animals or from drinking contaminated water.
 Not all unvaccinated dogs will become ill when exposed to this bacteria,14 and the disease is most severe in unvaccinated puppies less than 6 months old.

 Puppies are not routinely vaccinated against leptospirosis.
 If your Yorkie may regularly be exposed to areas of water where wildlife lives, you may want to speak with your veterinarian about this vaccination.